-Living Trust Amendment Template – Free Download 2026
+Living Trust Amendment Template, Free Download 2026

 Electronic Signature Accepted

-Living Trust Amendment Template Preview
+Trust Amendment Template Preview

-When Do You Need a Living Trust Amendment?
+When Do You Need a Trust Amendment?

 You need to change a specific provision in your revocable living trust, such as adding or removing a beneficiary, adjusting distribution percentages, or updating the successor trustee designation, without the cost of restating the entire trust document.
+A trust amendment form allows you to make targeted changes efficiently.

 Your family circumstances have changed due to a birth, death, marriage, or divorce, and one or two provisions of your trust need to reflect the new situation.
 A trust amendment allows you to address these changes while keeping the rest of your trust intact.